CExKForsyth/Kyles-Case-IQ-Notes/how_to_upgrade_an_app.md

 ** Also, if the project you are working on is large, and heavily-customized, you may need to look through the config for files that have been overwritten from platform, and compare it to the [platform compare changes](https://github.com/i-Sight/isight_main_v5_beta/compare/v9.0.3...v9.1.0).
 Of course you don't need to scroll through all 1195+ files.. but anything overwritten in the config, or in the `webpack-overrides` file of your config, should be double checked to ensure that the upgrade won't be breaking previously built custom features.

 Another thing to do while reading through the [RELEASE_UPGRADE.md](https://github.com/i-Sight/isight_main_v5_beta/blob/v9.1.0/RELEASE_UPGRADE.md) is ensure that any altered or new ENV variables are accounted for.
-If some are optional, ask the BA for your sprint if the client will be requiring those features.
+If some are optional, ask the BA listed on your Upgrade Ticket whether the client will be requiring those features.
 We can test these new variables by adding them into our `bash_profile`.

 ## Step 4: Test Locally